garry-clawson/Blockchain-Crop-Assurance-and-Localisation/README.md

 * First, take the ```ImageStore.sol``` and place into your ```contracts``` folder.

-* Second, take the ```2_deploy_contract.js``` and paste place into your ```migrations``` folder.
+* Second, take the ```2_deploy_contract.js``` and place it into your ```migrations``` folder.
 The '2' at the start of the file name indicates that this is the 2nd file to be compiled (this is how Truffle knows the ordering of compilation).

 The ```ImageStore.sol``` file is a Solidity program ([Solidity](https://docs.soliditylang.org/en/v0.8.14/) is one programming language you can use to develop smart contracts on the Ethereum blockchain), and has three simple functions: ```addItem()```, ```getListItem()``` and ```getListSize```.

 * ```addItem()``` appends a string to a list that was created at the very top of the contract.
-This is used to keep on adding new images content identifiers (CID) to the contract.
+This is used to keep on adding new content identifiers (CID) to the contract.

-* ```getListItem()``` returns the CID string of an indexed element in the List data structure.
 The CID is a the returned value we get when we have uploaded our image to the [Interplanetary File System (IPFS)](https://ipfs.io).
 This is our decentralized storage that we call on to host our data.

+* ```getListItem()``` returns the CID string of an indexed element from the List data structure.

 * ```getListSize``` returns the size of the List.
 This is mainly used to see how many CIDs we have stored in our contract.

+Now we have each of the files in place.
+We are ready to compile the project.
 To compile the project type the following in your terminal:

 ```
 truffle compile